sullewarehouse/ServerSetup/LSS.md

 apt install php-pgsql
 ```

-Install cURL for PHP, applications like stripe need this.
+Install cURL for PHP, applications like stripe need this:
 ```
 apt-get install php-curl
 ```